Eveldee/Nobeta-Guides/Any% NMG/README.md

 >
 > Muki found a faster way than going up the stairs after destroying the rock wall by climbing on the right side.
 You can find [a video of it there](https://youtu.be/SBDBd1IsGO8?si=J0l9-lDZYw4Zh_OO&t=252)

 Just after the last wooden platform, go to the left and do a double jump extension `jump > double aerial melee attack > jump > double aerial melee attack > stop sprint` to reach the chest for Arcane magic.
 If you are low on stamina at the wooden platform, stop running and wait to recover a bit to avoid falling down before the jump (would be quite unfortunate).
 Destroy the two dolls to get a few souls, open the chest, pick up the Arcane magic book and either go around left or right while recovering stamina _(~80%)_.
 This part can be quite tricky and going left or right is equivalent in difficulty.
 The goal is to fall down and pick up the Ice magic book in the chest, but, there are a lot of enemies that can hit you while you're picking the book, cancelling the pickup animation.
-The two enemies on the ledge above can shoot projectiles at you and are the most likely to cancel you.
+The two enemies on the ledge above can shoot projectiles at you and are the more likely to cancel you.
 They will first lock onto you when you are falling down and then wait a bit before shooting.
-This means that there are two possibilities, either pickup the book before they shoot at you, or wait, dodge both projectiles and then pickup the book.
-Find you own timing by training it multiple times and stick with it, consistency is key for this segment.
+This means that there are two possibilities: either pickup the book before they shoot at you, or wait, dodge both projectiles and then pickup the book.
+Find your own timing by training it multiple times and stick with it.
+Consistency is key for this segment.

 > [!IMPORTANT]
 >
 > **Arcane 2 skip:** If you are going for the Arcane 2 skip route, you can jump down directly to the Ice magic chest but make sure to break the doll near the Arcane magic chest to get some souls for upgrades later.
 A video shows it better than any word could: [check the example there](https://youtu.be/SBDBd1IsGO8?si=0aaAhSxo4b3MvysY&t=259).
 > One downside of this route is that it is not easy at all to reach Ice magic using this route without getting hit by the enemies.
-A lot of different paths work, the one I use may not be easy to do if you don't have high camera sensibility to do the 180 and forget to redirect while in the air.
+A lot of different paths work.
+The one I use may not be easy to do if you don't have high camera sensibility to do the 180 and forget to redirect while in the air.
 Try to find one that works best for you.

 ### [Tania Start](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=283)

 Once you have Ice magic, turn around and follow the path on the right then follow the path that goes up.
 Ignore the enemies on the way.
 Remember to equip Ice magic at some point before reaching the top of the path.
 When reaching the top, check if you still have enough stamina and do another double jump extension on the left to reach the next two enemies.
-Kill them using headshots with Ice magic while walking to recover your stamina.
-After killing them and with enough stamina _(~50%)_, follow the path until the blue light on the right _(c.f. image below)_, at which point you need to stop running and to charge Ice magic.
+Kill them with headshots with Ice magic while walking to recover your stamina.
+After killing them and with enough stamina _(~50%)_, follow the path until the blue light on the right _(c.f. image below)_, at which point you need to stop running to charge Ice magic.

 ![Underground blue light indicator](Resources/Underground_Blue_Light.webp)

 > Blue light that indicates the point at which Ice needs to be charged

-You can start running again when you reach around 50% stamina, lock onto the two stone crystals on the right and on the left while still running towards the barrier.
-Reach the stairs, cast your charged Ice magic _(this will disable the running state)_ when you're on the stairs, start running again and shoot at the third stone crystal directly using non-charged Ice attacks _(you can hold the shoot button)_.
+You can start running again when you reach around 50% stamina.
+Lock onto the two stone crystals on the right and on the left while still running towards the barrier.
+As you reach the stairs, cast your charged Ice magic _(this will disable the running state)_.
+Start running again and shoot at the third stone crystal directly using non-charged Ice attacks _(you can hold the shoot button)_.
 Try to end up where the absorption book will spawn _(c.f. image below)_ before the cutscene starts.

 ![Absorption book spawn point](Resources/Underground_Absorption.webp)

 > Absorption book spawn position

 Skip the cutscene.
-After the cutscene, wait for the cat to move _(to avoid talking to him)_, pick up the book and dodge directly towards the stairs to avoid a potential attack, start charing Ice magic.
-Continue running up the stairs towards the statue while ice magic is charging, Pray to the statue once you reach it and Ice magic is charged.
-It is a requirement to charge Ice magic here to gain a shield that will avoid you getting cancelled by the enemies while trying to Pray to the statue.
+After the cutscene, wait for the cat to move before trying to pick up the book (to avoid talking to him).
+Dodge toward the stairs to avoid a potential attack and then start charging Ice magic.
+Continue running up the stairs towards the statue while Ice magic is charging.
+Pray to the statue once you reach it and Ice magic is charged.
+It is required to charge Ice magic here as it prevents you from being staggered/knocked down while praying to the statue.
 Go into the Enhance Abilities menu and upgrade Intelligence to level 6.
 Use the pause menu button to directly leave the statue without having to press Return twice.

 ![Stats at end of Underground](Resources/Underground_Stats.webp)

 > Stats before leaving the statue

 Jump directly over the fence in front, then take either left or right at the circular corridor.
 Stick to the inner wall to optimize your trajectory.
-Trigger the cutscene, skip it.
+Trigger the cutscene.
+Skip it.
 Run backward (or turn around), jump and hit the mana crystal twice, jump again and hit it only once.
-Start charging Ice magic while walking towards the flames, start running again when reaching max stamina.
+Start charging Ice magic while walking towards the flames.
+Start running again when reaching max stamina.
 Try to save as much stamina as possible while going up the stairs.
-Break the crystal by using a triple melee attack combo on the ground.
+Break the stone crystal by using a triple melee attack combo on the ground.
 Skip the cutscene.

 > [!TIP]
 >
 > A small time save was found in this room to climb to the crystal by jumping through the room instead of going up the stairs.
 It saves a few seconds but will require you to manage your stamina more precisely to do the barrier skip just after.
 [Here is a video example of it](https://youtu.be/SBDBd1IsGO8?si=agBtubcKGP29YApC&t=339)

-Wait to reach around 80% stamina, jump on the pedestal and double jump then extension to reach the platform in front.
+Wait to reach around 80% stamina, then jump on the pedestal, double jump, and use a jump extension to reach the platform in front.
 Continue in a straight line until the stairs.
 Here you have two choices: either kill the enemies downstairs to disable the magic barrier or try the barrier skip.
 I will only explain the barrier skip here.
 For the barrier skip, you will need to jump onto the arches on the sides (left or right, there's no difference).
 What I like to do is jump directly over the corner stone support half down the stairs and then jump onto the right arch.
 Then I double jump of the arch followed by the two aerial attacks directly, all this while moving a bit on the left without moving the camera.

 > [Video example](https://www.youtube.com/watch?v=yjl-kI6HbXw&t=449s)

-This skip is a question of feeling, try out different things and stick to the one that is the easiest for you, no method is better than the other.
+This skip is a question of feeling.
+Try out different things and stick to the one that is the easiest for you.
+No method is better than the other.

 After skipping the cutscene, head to Tania by going in a straight line in front of you (you can jump on the fence) and then on the right, ideally taking this chance to kill the enemy on the ground.
 Jump down and trigger the cutscene to start the fight against Tania.

 ### [Tania](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=421)

-This boss fight is heavily rigged by RNG, depending on which pattern she does, you may lose up to 20 seconds.
+This boss fight is heavily rigged by RNG.
+Depending on which pattern she does, you may lose up to 20 seconds.

 The goal of this fight is just to do as much damage as possible by using charged Ice attacks.
 For this, you will need to learn how to parry most of her attacks, or at least to dodge them.
-There are also a few jars on the right wall that contains some mana orbs, you can destroy them when Tania isn't attacking and you are low on mana.
-Most patterns will give you a fully charged Ice attack directly if you parry them, meanwhile two of them can give you two charged Ice attacks.
+There are also a few jars on the right wall that contains some mana orbs.
+You can destroy them when Tania isn't attacking and you are low on mana.
+Most patterns will give you a fully charged Ice attack directly if you parry them meanwhile two of them can give you two charged Ice attacks.

-The first of these two patterns is the one where Tania gives three punches and then slams on the ground, parry the first or second punch to charge one attack, and then parry the slam on the ground to get a second charged Ice attack.
-The second pattern that can give two charged Ice attacks is the one she uses when entering her second phase, she will first charge an attack that will hit in a big aoe around her, which you can parry to get one charged attack, and then three blue projectiles will spawn.
-Countering or destroying these orbs using non-charged ice magic will give enough mana to charged another Ice attack.
-As for the laser attack, I prefer to just dodge in the direction of the laser instead of trying to counter it, if done correctly it gives a fully charged Ice attack without having to counter.
+The first of these two patterns is the one where Tania throws three punches and then slams on the ground.
+Parry the first or second punch to charge one attack, and then parry the slam on the ground to get a second charged Ice attack.
+The second pattern that can give two charged Ice attacks is the one she uses when entering her second phase.
+She will first charge an attack that will hit in a big aoe around her, which you can parry to get one charged attack, and then three blue projectiles will spawn.
+Countering or destroying these orbs using non-charged Ice magic will give enough mana to charge another Ice attack.
+As for the laser attack, I prefer to just dodge in the direction of the laser instead of trying to counter it.
+If done correctly, it gives a fully charged Ice attack without having to counter.

-Always try to hit Tania with non-charged Ice magic between her attacks, especially if your mana bar is full, not used mana is wasted mana.
-You don't necessarily have to aim at her head hitbox since it is really small, it's better to hit all of your projectiles in her body than miss a few of them trying to aim at her head.
+Always try to hit Tania with non-charged Ice magic between her attacks, especially if your mana bar is full.
+Unused mana is wasted mana.
+You don't necessarily have to aim at her head hitbox since it is really small.
+It's better to hit all of your projectiles in her body than miss a few of them trying to aim at her head.
 In fact, the damage multiplier for headshots is too small to be worth the required accuracy.

 > _Notes on cancelling the counter animation_
 >
 > It is possible in this game to cancel the end of the counter animation to gain back control of Nobeta a bit faster.
 While this could be thought as something you should do every time, this is not the case!
 Especially for this fight.
 The reason for that is that cancelling the end of the counter animation will also cancel the mana regeneration effect.
 This means that you will recover less mana if you cancel the end of the counter animation.
 > Mana being really scarce in this fight, it is worth to wait for the animation to end against Tania.
 Nonetheless, you will want to cancel the animation against Monica, and the best way to do this is to do a "backward dodge", meaning that you have to dodge without pressing any direction input.
 This way the dodge animation will be faster (just a small back hop instead of a full roll).

 At the end of the fight, wait for the cutscene, skip it, and then run directly towards the door in a straight line as fast as possible, without letting the time for the souls to reach you.
-Note that you cannot interact with the door while running, this means that you will need to cancel the running state when reaching the door.
-You may ask why is so important to reach the door as fast as possible?
+Note that you cannot interact with the door while running.
+This means that you will need to cancel the running state when reaching the door.
+You may ask why it is so important to reach the door as fast as possible.
 This is because we're exploiting a bug in the game that makes all souls obtained during a loading screen count twice their value when playing in Advanced (no change in Standard as far as I know).
 If done correctly, you should have around 900 souls at the start of Lava Ruins.
-This souls duplication glitch is considered a major glitch and it is not allowed to do it on purpose in this category but since you can't really avoid doing the glitch in this room if you just run straight to the door, it is allowed for this specific part.
+This souls duplication glitch is considered a major glitch and it is against the rules to do it on purpose in this category, but since you can't really avoid doing the glitch in this room if you just run straight to the door, it is allowed for this specific part.

 ## Lava Ruins